chipmuenk/pyfda/README.rst

     ``>> pip install pyfda -U``

 **from setup.py**

-or download the zip file and extract it to a directory of your choice.
+Download the zip file and extract it to a directory of your choice.
 Install it either to your ``<python>/Lib/site-packages`` subdirectory using

     ``>> python setup.py install``